JordanSpencerWu/old-website/_posts/book/2016/2016-09-07-the-pragmatic-programmer.md

 ##### The Basic Tools

-Every craftsman starts his or her journey with tools, spend time learning to use these tools, and at some point you'll be surprised to discover your fingers moving over the keyboard, manipluating text without conscious thought.
+Every craftsman starts his or her journey with tools, spend time learning to use these tools, and at some point you'll be surprised to discover your fingers moving over the keyboard, manipulating text without conscious thought.
 The tools well have become extensions of your hands.

 ##### Pragmatic Paranoia